 If OpenOffice or LibreOffice is installed on your PC, then your PC will also have an IFilter installed for all the OpenDocument formats.
 OpenOffice and LibreOffice provide this IFilter so that Windows Search can extract and index the text from these files.
 PowerGREP can use the same IFilter to search through these files.
 Since the IFilter system was designed by Microsoft for Windows Search, and Windows Search can only search, the IFilter system is read-only.
 So PowerGREP can’t make replacements in files that are being converted to plain text using an IFilter.

-To have PowerGREP use the OpenOffice or LibreOffice IFilter, you need to set the "file formats to convert plain text with" on the File Selector panel to a configuration that uses the option "Use IFilter, if available for this format, to convert files to plain text" for files that have an extension used by OpenDocument Format.
-The default configurations "proprietary formats", "all formats", "attachments & proprietary formats", and "attachments & all formats" all include a custom file format named "IFilter" that uses the IFilter option for all ODF formats except ODT.
-For ODT, these configurations use PowerGREP's built-in converter.
+To have PowerGREP use the OpenOffice or LibreOffice IFilter, you need to set the “file formats to convert to plain text” on the File Selector panel to a configuration that uses the option “Use IFilter, if available for this format, to convert files to plain text” for files that have an extension used by OpenDocument Format.
+The default configurations “proprietary formats”, “all formats”, “attachments & proprietary formats”, and “attachments & all formats” all include a custom file format named “IFilter” that uses the IFilter option for all ODF formats except ODT.
+For ODT, these configurations use PowerGREP’s built-in converter.

 If you want to search only through OpenDocument Format files, enter the file mask *.od[bcfgimpst];*.sxw in the “include files” box on the File Selector panel.
 If you leave the “include files” and “exclude files” boxes blank, then PowerGREP searches through the plain text conversion of all file formats enabled by the configuration, as well as through the raw contents of all files that are not recognized as one of those file formats.